ttwag/EEC130AB-Electromagnetics/lecture/Electromagnetic_Wave_Propagation.md

 # Electromagnetic Wave Propagation

 In the transmission line section, we looked at wave propagation in 1 spatial coordinate.
-Here, we will build on our knowledge of Maxwell's Equation and model the EM wave propagating in any direction.
+Here, we will build on our knowledge of Maxwell's Equation and model a uniform EM wave propagating in the z direction.
+Then, we will extend the model to account for the uniform EM wave travelling in any direction.
+We will examine uniform plane wave's various properties such as polarization, carried power, and propagation in different materials.

 ## 1. Maxwell's Equation